-Committee Member: SCI N2 Batignolles, SCI Latecoere, SCI Lenovilla, SCI Latecoere 2, SCI du 9 rue des Cuirassiers, SCI du 15 rue des Cuirassiers, SNC N2 Promotion, SCI Euromarseille 1, SCI Euromarseille 2
+Committee Member: SCI N2 Batignolles, SCI Latécoère, SCI Lenovilla, SCI Latécoère 2, SCI du 9 rue des Cuirassiers, SCI du 15 rue des Cuirassiers, SNC N2 Promotion, SCI Euromarseille 1, SCI Euromarseille 2

-Najat Aasqui Main position: Head of listed equities at Crédit Agricole Assurances
+Najat Aasqui Main position:

-Born on 30 January 1982 in Lille
+Head of listed equities at Crédit Agricole Assurances Born on 30 January 1982 in Lille

-Business address: 16/18, boulevard de Vaugirard 75015 Paris
+French national Business address: 16/18. boulevard de Vauairard 75015 Paris

-Number of shares held as of 31 December 2022: six (including one lent)
+Number of shares held as of 31 December 2023: six (including one lent)

-Najat Aasqui holds a DESS postgraduate degree in Banking and Finance (Paris X) and a master's degree in Economics (Liller).
+Najat Aasqui holds a DESS postgraduate degree in Banking and Finance (Paris X) and a master's degree in Economics (Lillet).
 She joined Crédit Agricole Assurances in 2017 as investment manager (private equity and listed shares).
 In March 2019, she was appointed Head of Investment Portfolios for listed shares & real estate at CAA.
 Najat previously held several positions in corporate banking, particularly in acquisition finance at Crédit Agricole group.

-Member of the Supervisory Board Date of appointment: GM of 7 May 2020
+Date of appointment: GM of 7 May 2020 Date of renewal: GM of 18 April 2023

-Date of expiry of the term of office: \mbox{GM} of 2023 to approve the financial statements for the fiscal year ended 31 December 2022
+Date of expiry of the term of office: GM of 2026 approving the annual financial statements for the fiscal year ended 31 December 2025

-Permanent representative of Predica: Member of the Supervisory Board of Altarea COGEDIM, Member of the Supervisory Board of ARGAN (listed SA), Member of the Supervisory Board of Aéroport de Lyon, Member of the Board of Edison Renewables SPA
+Permanent representative of Predica: Member of the Supervisory Board of Altarea COGEDIM, Member of the Supervisory Board of ARGAN (listed SA), Member of the Supervisory Board of Aéroport de Lyon

-Member of the Audit Committee of Argan (listed SA) Member of the Appointments and Remunerations Committee Argan (listed SA)
+Member of the Audit Committee of ARGAN (listed SA) Member of the Appointments and Remunerations Committee ARGAN (listed SA) Terms of office expired within the last five fiscal

-Permanent representative of Predica: Member of the Board of Directors of SFL (ended in 2021)
+Permanent representative of Predica: Member of the Board of Directors of SFL (ended in 2021), Board Member of Edison Renewables SPA